miakizz/MarshwoodWX/README.md

 # MarshwoodWX
 Weewx skin, useful for non-interactive displays, using Google Materlize

-Also, test_service.py is a service for weewx that logs the data from the weather station.
+Also, record_loop.py is a service for weewx that logs the LOOP packets from the weather station.

 ##To do:
 * Create better startup script